hpmoore/csc4243_project_2/game/readme.txt

-This is the game part of project 2 of csc4243 class.

 Use index.html to start up the game in a monitor with >= 1680 x 1050.
 Hit F11 to go fullscreen.
 Use arrows to move Hero1.
 (Hero2 is w,z,s,a; Hero3 is r,c,f,d)